What is the National Assessment Program?

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) develops and delivers NAPLAN and the three NAP sample assessments, in collaboration with Test Administration Authorities in states and territories.
 ACARA is an independent statutory authority working to improve the learning of all young Australians through world-class school curriculum, assessment and reporting.
 ACARA collects, analyses and reports statistical information about schooling, and guides the use of data measuring schooling performance in Australia.

-The Australian Government Department of Education and Training manages the international NAP sample assessments on behalf of all states and territories, including contracting a National Project Manager to implement each international assessment in Australian schools.
+The Australian Government Department of Education and Training manages the international NAP sample assessments on behalf of all states and territories, including contracting a National Project Manager or National Research Coordinator to implement each international assessment in Australian schools.